-“The Modi government had touted the invitation to the OIC as a great diplomatic success but it has turned out to be a huge embarrassment for India.
+“The Modi government had touted the invitation to the OIC as a great diplomatic success but it has turn out to be a huge embarrassment for India.
 The OIC resolution not just condemned Indian terrorism in Kashmir but also called India an occupier in Kashmir,” Congress spokesperson Manish Tewari said here.

 “For so many decades India has deliberately chosen to avoid attending the OIC.
-But the Modi government not just gave it legitimacy by attending but in turn got India labeled a terrorist country and an occupier in Kashmir,” said the former Union Minister.
+But the Modi government not just gave it legitimacy by attending but in turn got India labelled a terrorist country and an occupier in Kashmir,” said the former Union Minister.

-While the Modi government subsequently said J&K is an integral part of India and its matters are strictly internal, Tewari said it was only a face-saving exercise.
+While the Modi government subsequently said J&K is an integral part of India and its matters are strictly internal, Tewari said it was only a face saving exercise.

 “We condemn this abject surrender of national interest, in the strongest possible terms and ask Modi and the Swaraj is this the big diplomatic success they have been touting,” Tewari said.